Major Mike Freeman is Chief Deputy and assumes all administrative duties in the absence of Sheriff Steve Wilson.

 Ms. Jones is responsible for accounts payable functions in reference to ordering supplies, equipment and services for the department, as well as account receivable funds coming into the office.

-Jean Kendrick and Mike Peppers respond to multiple requests for information from Walker County citizens who come to the Sheriff’s Office requesting items such as incident and accident reports.
+Bruce Morgan and Mike Peppers respond to multiple requests for information from Walker County citizens who come to the Sheriff’s Office requesting items such as incident and accident reports.

 Individuals seeking to be fingerprinted for various reasons, including but not limited to teachers, gun permits, adoptions and medical professionals, will be assisted by reception personnel.